diegopm2000-lab/nodejs_javascript_lab/22-Express-HTTPS-Not Self Signed-RequestCert/README.md

 # Express Https Test

-Example of TLS using a tls-server and tls-client, with a NOT self signed certificate.
+Example of TLS using a tls-server and tls-client, with a NOT self signed certificate and in this case, the server will request to the client a certificate.

+We will use a CA, and using this CA, we will create the certificates for the server and the clients.

 ## 1. Download the CA configuration file